 For now it sits next to my bed as my nightstand.
 It’s a little too big for the space so I know it’s not its forever place but for now it works.

 Am I the only one who attempted the flea market flip and ended up keeping it?
 I’d love to hear your stories.
-Comment below or email me pictures of your favourite pieces you couldn’t let go of!
+Comment below or send me your before & after pictures of the favourite pieces you couldn’t let go of!